Categories: News

 An age-appropriate filter and parent-focused insights are among the new Snapchat technologies that will keep its recently released AI chatbot “My AI” experience safer.

-The business claimed it realized people were attempting to “trick the chatbot into giving responses that do not comply to our requirements” after identifying some potential abuse scenarios for the AI chatbot.
+The business claimed it realized people were attempting to “trick the chatbot into giving responses that do not comply with our requirements” after identifying some potential abuse scenarios for the AI chatbot.

 The company has released an update on some safety advancements as a consequence of its learning and stated that it will introduce a few tools to control the AI reactions.